cchdo/exchange/docs/bottle.rst

 * :ref:`LONGITUDE`
 * :ref:`CTDPRS (DBAR)`

-At least one or both of the following paramters MUST be present:
+At least one or both of the following parameters MUST be present:

 * :ref:`BTLNBR`
 * :ref:`SAMPNO`